When to Match: A Cost-Balancing Principle for Dynamic Markets: Introduction

 \subsection{Our Contributions}

 Our work makes the following contributions to the theory and practice of dynamic matching:

-\begin{enumerate} \item We formulate a multi-sided matching model that captures general, state-dependent cost structures and non-stationary arrival dynamics, generalizing previous bipartite models to accommodate applications such as ride-pooling, team formation, and multi-resource allocation.
+\begin{enumerate} \item We formulate a multi-sided matching model that captures general, state-dependent cost structures and non-stationary arrival dynamics, accommodating applications such as ride-pooling, team formation, and multi-resource allocation.
 Building on this framework, we introduce the Cost-Balancing algorithm, a simple, adaptive policy that implements our equilibrium principle without requiring distributional information or extensive parameter tuning, making it immediately deployable in practice.

 \item We characterize the structural properties of the optimal policy.
-We prove that while the general problem is intractable, a relaxed model with Poisson arrivals and a convex, supermodular matching cost function admits an optimal policy with a monotone threshold structure.
-Grounding our approach in fluid-limit analysis of this relaxed model, we uncover the fundamental equilibrium principle that motivates cost-balancing.
+We prove that while the general problem is intractable, a relaxed model with Poisson arrivals and a convex, supermodular matching cost function admits a monotone optimal matching region.
+Using a steady-state fluid approximation of a symmetric benchmark, we derive the cost-balance condition that motivates the ratio form of CB.

-\item We prove that the CB algorithm achieves a competitive ratio of $(1+\sqrt{\Gamma})$ under adversarial arrivals, where $\Gamma$ quantifies the economies of scale in the matching cost function.
+\item We prove that CB is 2-competitive on finite balanced adversarial instances under the robust calibration $\alpha=1$, and more generally that $CB_\alpha$ has competitive ratio $1+\max\{\alpha,1/\alpha\}$.
 This robust guarantee contrasts sharply with standard heuristics: greedy and fixed-threshold policies can incur unbounded costs in worst-case scenarios.
-We further establish a universal lower bound of $(\sqrt{5}+1)/2$ (the golden ratio) on the competitive ratio for any online algorithm, characterizing the unavoidable ``price of uncertainty'' in dynamic matching and demonstrating that our algorithm's performance is within a modest factor of the theoretical optimum.

-\item We analyze the general attribute-based matching model where matching costs depend on specific agent attributes rather than aggregate queue lengths.
-We prove that computing optimal policies is NP-hard for multi-sided markets with three or more agent types, and establish that no online algorithm can achieve bounded competitive ratios when the adversary controls both arrival times and agent attributes.
-These impossibility results characterize the fundamental barriers of attribute-based models and motivate the queue-based abstraction as a tractable alternative that enables robust performance guarantees.
+We further establish a matching lower bound of $2$ over the full class of monotone complete-tuple matching-cost functions, showing that $CB_1$ is worst-case optimal among deterministic online algorithms in the base queue-length model.
+We also show that this factor-$2$ guarantee extends to any single fixed heterogeneous consumption requirement.